adasrat/AIVI/README.md

 4) Change cap = cv2.VideoCapture(1) to the desired index (0 is interanl, 1 is external, 2 is anything else)

 5) Run

+If you are getting errors with OpenCV run the following:

+1) pip uninstall opencv-python opencv-python-headless
+2) pip install opencv-python